pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/insights/search.md

 > type:"aws:s3/bucket:Bucket"

-This isn't accurate if you're using GCP, however.
+This isn't accurate if you're using Google Cloud, however.
 In that case you could modify the query to be

 > type:"gcp:storage:Bucket"